MrWolfZ/simplux/README.md

 - core: throw when calling mutation from inside another mutation (i.e. nested dispatch)
 - selectors: add memoization (also mention this briefly in the "derived state" recipe)
 - selectors: add note to "composing my selectors" recipe about interplay with memoization (e.g. due to in-place sorting)
+- effects: rename async package to effects
+- effects: add function to create effect (module-agnostic) to allow mocking them
 - react: add tests that verify HMR works
 - react: add tests that verify server-side rendering works
 - react: verify package works with react-native
-- angular: create package for using in Angular application
 - entities: create package for managing collections of entities
 - entities: create default set of entity management mutations
 - entities: allow creating custom mutations that act on one entity
 - entities: create default set of selectors for entities
-- workflows: add support for reactive workflows using observables
+- streams: add support for reactive event streams using observables
-- async: add function to wrap other async functions to allow mocking them
 - docs: create website
 - add dtslint tests for all packages